Gardening

 For more than 35 years, the National Gardening Association (NGA) has been working to "promote home, school, and community gardening as a means to renew and sustain the essential connections between people, plants, and the environment."
 This site offers gardening articles, a plant finder tool, how-to videos, and more.

-The mission of the New England Wild Flower Society is to "conserve and promote the region’s native plants to ensure healthy, biologically diverse landscapes."
+The mission of the Native Plant Trust is to "conserve and promote the region’s native plants to ensure healthy, biologically diverse landscapes."
 This organization owns and operates the Garden in the Woods in Framingham, MA and a number of other sanctuaries throughout New England.
 It also offers classes to members and non-members for a fee.

 Lady Bird Johnson Wildflower Center